Dynamics of Schwarz reflections: the mating phenomena: Introduction

-and (where $\mathcal{K}_{c_0}$ is the filled Julia set of $f_{c_0}$) by (a factor of) the circle homeomorphism $\mathcal{E}$ yielding a (partially defined) topological map $\eta$ on a topological $2$-sphere.
-We say that $F_{a_0}$ is the unique conformal mating of $\rho$ and the quadratic anti-polynomial $f_{c_0}$ if this topological $2$-sphere admits a unique conformal structure that turns $\eta$ into an anti-holomorphic map conformally conjugate to $F_{a_0}$.

-\begin{theorem}[Basilica and Chebyshev Maps as Mating] 1) Let $a_0=0$.
-Then, $F_{a_0}$ is the unique conformal mating of the reflection map $\rho$ and the Basilica anti-polynomial $\overline{z}^2-1$.
+A good understanding of the dynamics of geometrically finite maps in the circle-and-cardioid family allow us to produce plenty of examples of conformal matings between the reflection map $\rho$ and quadratic anti-polynomials.
+While this matter will be pursued in greater detail in a sequel to this work \cite{LLMM2}, here we will elucidate how the simplest map in the circle-and-cardioid family arises as a conformal mating of a quadratic anti-polynomial and the reflection map $\rho$.
+Let us briefly mention the precise meaning of conformal mating in this context.
+For any $c_0$ in the Tricorn with a locally connected Julia set, one can glue the conformal dynamical systems (where $\mathcal{K}_{c_0}$ is the filled Julia set of $f_{c_0}$; i.e., the set of points with bounded forward orbits under $f_{c_0}$) by a factor of the circle homeomorphism $\mathcal{E}$ yielding a partially defined topological map $\eta$ on a topological $2$-sphere.
+We say that $F_{a_0}$ is a conformal mating of $\rho$ and the quadratic anti-polynomial $f_{c_0}$ if this topological $2$-sphere admits a conformal structure that turns $\eta$ into an anti-holomorphic map conformally conjugate to $F_{a_0}$.
+If such a conformal structure is unique up to a M{\"o}bius map, then $F_{a_0}$ will be called the unique conformal mating of $\rho$ and $f_{c_0}$.